What Ireland Weather Is Really Like for Elopements

 I’ve been photographing weddings for over 20 years and have shot more than 800 weddings across Ireland.
 These days, I focus fully on adventure elopements.

-After photographing over 100 elopements outdoors, one thing always comes up.
+After photographing over 100 outdoor elopements, one thing always comes up.

 The weather.